 Trinity will fund tax-exempt organizations only.
-If you are not a tax-exempt organization, but have an idea that will serve the health needs of our community (an app, website, promotional, etc.), we encourage you to partner with a tax-exempt organization and allow them to lead the proposal.
-We will allow pass-through in the budget for support items from for profit firms.
+If you are not a tax-exempt organization but have an idea that will serve the health needs of our community (an app, website, promotional, etc.), we encourage you to partner with a tax-exempt organization and allow them to lead the proposal.
+We will allow a pass-through in the budget for support items from for-profit firms.

 What are the 2021 Trinity Health initiative topics?

 - Neighborhood/Community Strengthening